NickMonzillo/EmailParser/README.md

 This program is very lightweight, and can deal with directories with large amounts of files.

+Analyzer.py is a script that utilizes the database created with email_parser.py in order to generate a csv file that contains information on sender's alignment wih Obama.
+Specifically, it contains the number of emails that the sender sent that align with or bash Barack Obama for every sender in the database.
+It also contains the percentage of emails that the sender sent that align with or bash Obama.

 The Scripts folder houses some of the scripts that can be used to create datasets from the email information.
 You can view some examples of these datasets in the Data folder.

 frequencies.py output: